A practical guide to types, materials and choosing the right weight

 Start with one bell that covers 80% of your sessions.
 Once you hit its limits on either strength or skill, add the next logical neighbour up or down.

 The best kettlebell is the one you'll actually use.
-Start simple, train consistently, and add variety when you've earned it.
+Start simple, train consistently, and add variety when your training demands it.